 The difference between homeschooling and “crisis schooling,” the major impact of the pandemic on working moms, and the best podcast for kids.
 Plus, on Corporette we rounded up the best jeans to wear to work.

-A year ago, we discussed doing personal tasks during work hours, talked about our holiday gift-giving to do lists, and explored a week in the life of a Biglaw partner in the Midwest.
+A year ago, we discussed how to handle kids’ doctor appointments and explored a week in the life of a federal government attorney in Washington, D.C.

-A year ago, we talked about having hobbies as a working mom, shared four moms’ experiences in deciding on baby’s last name, and explored a week in the life of an IT specialist in Washington, D.C.
+A year ago, we talked about how to find balance as a working mom and explored a week in the life of a prosecutor in a small town.